shin3tky/detect_meteors/README.md

 See [ROADMAP.md](ROADMAP.md) for upcoming features.

+## Authors

+Detect Meteors CLI was created by Shinichi Morita (shin3tky).

+The NPF Rule implementation is based on the formula developed by Frédéric Michaud of the Société Astronomique du Havre (SAH).
+See [NOTICE](NOTICE) for full attribution.

 ## Contributing

 Issues and pull requests are welcome.
 Please open an issue to discuss substantial changes before submitting a PR.